alexander-de-royal/alexander-de-royal/README.md

-# Hi !
-I hope you liked that joke.
 # A little bit about me...

 I am a seasoned Frontend Software Engineer with comprehensive expertise in the MERN stack, I bring a wealth of experience and proficiency to the world of web development.
 My journey in software engineering has been marked by a relentless passion for crafting dynamic and intuitive user interfaces that seamlessly integrate with robust backend systems.
 Please checkout my projects.
 I am always seeking open source contributer to help me take projects to next level.